OlesiaKurylenko/social-network/social-network-api/README.md

 # Social Network

 ## About
-This project - single page aplication and was generated with my custom framework @socialNetwork on Vanila js(seem like Angular).
+This project - Rest api aplication on express

 ## Docker Compose Postgres SQL
 In terminal :